ReInHerit/digital-hub/content/news/2023-02-13-promo-video-of-the-gamification-reinherit-toolkit-apps-for-museums.md

 Watch the promo video on YouTube and consider incorporating this technology into your museum to engage visitors and offer them a **memorable experience.**

-Descriptions and free application codes will soon be available in the Digital Hub!
+[Descriptions](https://reinherit-hub.eu/applications) and [free application codes ](https://reinherit-hub.eu/tools/apps)are available in the Digital Hub!